LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 - show a quick sequence of amusing memes, talk about replacing commercial software(powerpoint)
 - On mention of religious geometry, show quick sequence of images from all the major religions of their geometry: christian, jewish, muslim, hindu, buddhist, pagan at least
 - begin with my face as talking head, sitting on my floor with iPad from air elemental, then end with that as well, introduce myself, my background, why I care about this, long term implications, destruction of "tech" companies, use air quotes here
+- actual treasure mapping, show action, use of glyphs to make directions, comparison to satellite photo on computer
+- show use of physical planting of flags, drawing square, pentagon, triangle and hexagon as waypoints in a path in physical world to be walked by a person, show use of colors for levels in a building, show directions to get around a park or mall
+- show a map with a logo on it of fictional business, how it would be used for that
+- show how with something like "1agg~E~agg" can be used to make the "there exists" symbol very fast and easily, lead from there to a quick hebrew word and arabic word, making glyphs that move the other way (https://en.wikipedia.org/wiki/Š-L-M)

 ### Other videos: